Sri Lanka is a

 approximately 160 detention centers, police stations, and army camps

-July 2001, the total number of persons detained in military bases at any one
+in July 2001, the total number of persons detained in military bases at any

-time has been reduced dramatically, with the military making fewer arrests and
+one time has been reduced dramatically, with the military making fewer

-transferring detainees to police facilities more quickly than in previous
+arrests and transferring detainees to police facilities more quickly than in

-years.
-With the ceasefire agreement, the number of arrests by the military has
+previous years.
+With the ceasefire agreement, the number of arrests by the

 The EPDP reportedly detained its own members for short periods